 This is dangerous.
 An infant or toddler could stick their heads between the pickets and possibly fall, injuring themselves.
 Common best practice is for pickets to be spaced LESS than 4" between them.
-Repair/Replace Recommend State licensed Architect design proper details, then have State licensed General Contractor repair/ replace.

 Note: also recommend that all exterior wood decks and railing be coated with an exterior formulated coating to seal and preserve them safely and effectively.